 Embryonic development and growth of fall Chinook salmon is highly dependent on water temperature.
-Accumulated temperature units can be used to predict the rate of development (i.e., hatching, and emergence timing) of fall Chinook salmon in the Hanford Reach.
+Accumulated temperature units can be used to predict the rate of development (i.e., hatching and emergence timing) of fall Chinook salmon in the Hanford Reach.
 Fall Chinook salmon reach eyed stage at approximately 250 ATU after spawning, hatch at approximately 500 ATU, and emerge at approximately 1,000 ATU.
 The VBSA used these ATU milestones to determine when Emergence Period protections would end.
 In addition to emergence timing, ATUs can be used to predict susceptibility of fall Chinook salmon to stranding and entrapment.
 The HRFCPPA extended the ATU milestones beyond emergence to include protections during the Rearing Period.
 Based on data from the eight years of evaluation and monitoring, juvenile fall Chinook salmon susceptibility to stranding and entrapment appears to decrease substantially by 1400 ATU after the end of spawning (Hoffarth 2006).

 Under the Interim Hanford Fall Chinook Protection Plan, Rearing Period protections would begin when more than 50 fall Chinook salmon fry were collected by beach seine from six designated shoreline locations in the Hanford Reach.
-This proved to be an unreliable and unpredictable indicator for the start of protections because hourly changes in discharge from Priest Rapids Dam can greatly alter the abundance and location of fall Chinook salmon fry in near-shore areas of the Hanford Reach.
-Monitoring ATU to estimate emergence timing proved to be reliable and accurate.
-Fall Chinook salmon fry were captured prior to the estimated start of
+This proved to be an unreliable and

-4 "Previous Day's Average Weekday Wanapum Inflow" - the total volume of water discharged into the Wanapum development measured as a daily average discharge from Rock Island Dam.
+&lt;sup>3 "Previous Day's Average Weekday Wanapum Inflow" - the total volume of water discharged into the Wanapum project area measured as a daily average discharge from Rock Island Dam.
 This measure is used from Monday to Friday to determine the allowable flow fluctuation during the Rearing Period and will be calculated based on data reported on the Corps of Engineers website [http://nwd-wc.usace.army.mil/report/projdata.htm].

-emergence during more than five years of monitoring, but abundance was relatively low at roughly one percent of the total production (range 0-2.0%) (Hoffarth 2003; Hoffarth et al. 2012).
+unpredictable indicator for the start of protections because hourly changes in discharge from Priest Rapids Dam can greatly alter the abundance and location of fall Chinook salmon fry in near-shore areas of the Hanford Reach.
+Monitoring ATU to estimate emergence timing proved to be reliable and accurate.
+Fall Chinook salmon fry were captured prior to the estimated start of emergence during more than five years of monitoring, but abundance was relatively low at roughly one percent of the total production (range 0-2.0%) (Hoffarth 2003; Hoffarth et al. 2012).
 In addition to reliability and accuracy, the ATU milestones in the HRFCPPA provide predictable dates that can be used to coordinate activities between agencies and hydroelectric projects.

-River temperatures in the Hanford Reach were cooler than the long-term mean (1988-present) during most of the protection period for brood year 2013 (Figure 10).
-Spawn timing was similar to previous years, but the cooler water temperatures from February through March resulted in the Emergence and Rearing periods beginning later than the long-term means (Figure 11 and Appendix F).
+For brood year 2014 river temperatures in the Hanford Reach were considerably warmer than the long-term mean (1988-present) during most of the protection period, particularly the spring rearing period (Figure 10).
+Spawn timing was similar to previous years, but the warmer water temperatures from February through May resulted in the Emergence and Rearing periods beginning earlier than the long-term means (Figure 11 and Appendix F).
 Project operational constraints intended to reduce mortality during the Emergence and Rearing periods were in effect for 88 days in 2014 (March 23-June 19).
 Project operational constraints established by the IHFCPP and HRFCPPA to reduce mortality during the Emergence and Rearing periods have been in effect for a period of 71 to 114 days annually since the inception of the IHFCPP in 1999.

-Figure 10 Mean daily river temperatures on the Hanford Reach of the Columbia River and estimated timing of fall Chinook salmon protections based on accumulated temperature units (ATU), 2013-14.
+Figure 10 Mean daily river temperatures on the Hanford Reach of the Columbia River and estimated timing of fall Chinook salmon protections based on accumulated temperature units (ATU), 2014-15.

 Figure 11 Timing and duration of protection periods under the Vernita Bar Settlement Agreement and the HRFCPPA, 1988-present.
-During leap years, October